 If you enjoy #enrichmentality please share it!

-Today’s featured image is a stack of cards on our table here in Japan – where today, 雛祭り🎎 or ‘hinamatsuri’, the Doll’s Festival, commonly known in English as “Girl’s Day” is being celebrated.
+Today’s featured image is a stack of cards on our table here in Japan.
+Here, it is 雛祭り🎎 or ‘hinamatsuri’, the Doll’s Festival, commonly known in English as “Girl’s Day”.

 Want monthly updates from Enrichmentality?
 Subscribe!